 The basic financial statements are essentially prepared on a basis of cash receipts and disbursements modified as required by the regulations of the Oklahoma State Department of Education (OSDE) as follows:

-- Encumbrances represented by purchase orders, contracts, and other commitments for the expenditure of monies and are recorded as expenditures when approved. - Investments and inventories are recorded as assets when purchased. - Capital assets in proprietary funds are recorded when acquired and depreciated over their useful lives. - Warrants payable are recorded as liabilities when issued. - Long-term debt is recorded when incurred. - Accrued compensated absences are recorded as an expenditure and liability when the obligation is incurred.
+- Encumbrances represented by purchase orders, contracts, and other commitments for the expenditure of monies and are recorded as expenditures when approved. - Investments and inventories are recorded as assets when purchased.

 C. BASIS OF ACCOUNTING (continued)